Zoara: Early Muslim period

-Istakhri and Ibn Haukal, two Arab geographers of the 10th century, highly praise the sweetness of Zughar's dates, but are less impressed by the quality of the indigo produced there.
+Istakhri and ibn Hawqal, two Muslim geographers of the 10th century, highly praise the sweetness of Zughar's dates, but are less impressed by the quality of the indigo produced there.

 Crusader period

 During the Crusader period it took the name of Palmer or Paumier.
 William of Tyre (XXII, 30) and Fulcher of Chartres (Hist. hierosol., V) have left descriptions of it.

 The Syriac Chronicles of Patriarch Michael the Syrian (12th century) and of Bar Hebraeus (13th century; part up to his own time based on Michael) contain some obscure traditions regarding the founding of some of the "cities of the plain".
 According to these accounts, during the lifetime of Nahor (Abraham's grandfather), a certain Armonius the Canaanite had two sons named Sodom and Gomorrah, for whom he named two newly built towns, naming a third, Zoar, after their mother.